You might be thinking that telling about yourself to others is something very easy.

 Result – The outcome of the whole action and task.

-Now to show how to use this approach in answering tell me about yourself interview question. let us consider an example of an online marketing manager’s achievement in building more traffic to company website.
+Now to show how to use this approach in answering tell me about yourself interview question. let us consider an example of an online marketing manager’s achievement in building more traffic to the company website.

 So when answering tell me about yourself, and covering greatest achievements this would be the perfect answer